berryq460/TKHFinalProjectPhase1/README.md

 ![Plant-o-pedia (4)](https://user-images.githubusercontent.com/24463725/100946239-f1d45b00-34d0-11eb-8103-f8a7ece9267b.png)

->**Function:** Our goal is to help users (specifically garden or agricultural enthusiasts) learn about different plants in different parts of the world.
-Users will also learn about the weather conditions necessary for these species of plants to thrive.
+>**Function:** Our goal is to help educate eco-conscious users (specifically garden or agricultural enthusiasts) about different plants in different parts of the world.
+We hope to also include information about the weather conditions necessary for these species of plants to thrive while giving users a visualization of the location where these plants are found.

 3. **Wireframes:**
 Figma --> _Wireframe Located Above_